Sean-w94/atmos/article/article.md

 module.exports = () => (localStorage.uid = localStorage.uid || uid())
 ```

-The `sync.js` module [app/logic/sync.js][] (which provides realtime communication) uses the `uid` module by requiring it (also converting it into an array of integers representing byte values, in preparation for sending binary data across the wire):
+The `sync.js` module [app/logic/sync.js][] (which provides real-time communication) uses the `uid` module by requiring it (also converting it into an array of integers representing byte values, in preparation for sending binary data across the wire):

 ```js
 const uid = require('./uid')().split('').map(c => c.charCodeAt(0))